lostjared/MasterPiece.Rust/README.md

 MasterPiece Puzzle Game - Rust Edition
 This originally was a project I worked on when I was a teenager learning C++.
 I made a typo and misspelled the name of the game.
 I kept the graphics for this version so it looks like the original version.
 It was based on an Atari 2600 ROM I had been playing at the time.
 I recoded this game from scratch in Rust trying to keep the same look as the original.
+Works for Windows/Linux/MacOS

 How to Play: